 When considering human rights issues, we believe that all companies should abide by the UN Global Compact Principles and the OECD Guidelines for Multinational Enerprises.
 Companies should have processes in place that both identify and manage human rights risks across their business and supply chain.
+As a collaborative investor, the Authority is supportive of the fact that Border to Coast has signed up to the Principles for Responsible Investment (PRI) -led initiative 'advance'.
+The overall objectives of this initiative being to "advance human rights and positive outcomes for people through investor stewardship".

-Border to Coast engage on our hehalf with investee companies on human rights as part of our social priority engagement theme, engaging on modern salvery and labour practices and human rights due diligence where companies operate in high-risk areas.
+Border to Coast engage on our behalf with investee companies on human rights, as part of our social priority engagement theme, engaging on modern salvery and labour practices and human rights due diligence where companies operate in high-risk areas.
 Border to Coast have incorporated considertions into how votes are exercised on our behalf at company meetings and we will push towards zero human rights cases within our invested companies.
+The Authority will push Border to Coast to set clearer consequences for companies who violate human rights and for those companies under active engagement who do not sufficiently improve their practices that impact the human rights of their workforce.
+Greater transparency from Border to Coast is required in this area something that the Authority will push for in order to identify the companies most at risk of human rights breaches.

-March 2024
+March 2025